glconde/code-challenge-pe/README.md

 The program generates numbers from 1 to 10,000 in random order each time it is run, ensuring all values are **unique** and **within the required range**.

 To randomize the sequence, I used the Fisher–Yates shuffle algorithm.
-It runs in O(N) time and O(1) extra space, making it both efficient and reliable.
+This section runs in O(N) time and O(1) extra space, making it both efficient and reliable.
+However, overall, the program requires **O(N) space** to store the sequence.

 ### Extra / Validation